SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 \end{aligned}
 $$

 Theoretically, MSRP is the only portfolio that makes sense to all investors.
 Investors should scale their leverages on the portfolio to achieve a desried risk profile for the most efficient risk-taking.
-However, this requires good estimation of expected returns and the covariance matrix.
+However, this requires good estimation of both expected returns and the covariance matrix.

 Without additional constraints, MSRP will consider our inputs as truth with no uncertainty and attempt to arbitrage with small differences in estimation, often unrealistically.
 For instance, if we estimate two securities with expected return of 10.5% and 10.7%, respectively, it is not ideal to place a heavy bet based on such a small difference due to high standard error embedded in return estimation.
 However, MSRP may view this as a serious arbitrage opportunity, especially if the two securities have a high correlation.
 Such kind of unreasonable bets can result in a highly concentrated and unrealistic portfolio, which performs badly out of sample.